 All totaled, economic development office data indicates that these sectors support the annual employment of more than 214,500 Coloradans.

 Colorado is consistently recognized as a leader in sustainable energy development.
 In fact, as the economic development office points out, this state was the first one in America where voters approved a clean-energy standard.
 As a result, many companies within this sector have taken notice and moved or expanded their operations to the state.
 For example, wind-energy manufacturers have taken root in places like Broomfield.
 And many other jobs in solar and wind technology are being generated by the state's power utilities as well as many other companies.

 People travel to Colorado from all around the world to enjoy world-class skiing, hiking, biking, river rafting, camping, and many other outdoor activities.
 But they also visit the state for its rich heritage and exciting cultural institutions and activities.
 The state is simply filled with more fantastic tourist attractions than it is possible to list.
 But just a few examples include Red Rocks Amphitheater, the Great Sand Dunes of the San Luis Valley, and the mountain towns of Vail, Aspen, and Breckenridge.

-Of course, the state also offers terrific culinary possibilities, which is why more than 47,500 new jobs in the food and drink sector are projected to be created between 2018 and 2028.3
+Of course, the state also offers terrific culinary possibilities, which is why the CDLE projects that more than 47,500 new jobs in the food and drink sector will be created between 2018 and 2028.

 Where to Start